VegaDeftwing/OpGuidesHugoSrc/content/Music/Software/daw.md

 * Expensive, paid updates

-  * MPE works beautifully though
+  * MPE works beautifully, though
 * Not as many built in devices as Ableton
 * Better multi monitor support than Ableton
 * Not as popular as Ableton